-But there’s something else impacting on our gut health as well and I have Australia’s Professor Rosemary Stanton to thank for my light bulb moment.
+There’s also something else impacting on our gut health though and I have Australia’s Professor Rosemary Stanton to thank for my light bulb moment with understanding this.
 When I heard Professor Stanton speak at last year’s Lifestyle Medicine conference in Australia, my ears pricked up:

 “After four generations of a low-fibre diet since modern food processing arrived in the 1960’s and 1970’s, the gut microbiota has changed to the extent that it no longer supports our immune health.
 Never before have we seen so much chronic disease caused by the western diet.
 Diversity in vegetables has the single greatest influence on the gut microbiota.
 The Mediterranean way of eating is the way to turn this all around.”

 Not only are we are the first generation to come into menopause having experienced so many changes to our food environment, but we are also the first generation to have been exposed to substances that have a negative effect on our gut bacteria.
 And according to researchers, one of the greatest influences on our gut health has been our exposure to antibiotics.